Human papillomavirus (HPV) refers to a group of viruses.

 - current spotting or menstruation

-- recent use of feminine hygiene products
+- recent use of (often unnecessary) feminine hygiene products

-- recent penile-vaginal sex
+- recent penis-in-vagina sex

 An HPV test, on the other hand, can detect the presence of HPV.
 It can also identify which strains are present.

-- a pap test every 3 years
+- Pap test every 3 years

-- a HPV test every 5 years
+- HPV test every 5 years

 HPV doesn’t have a cure, but many types will go away on their own.